mtanaka1117/enshu/README.md

 12. `policies.py`: Implements all sampling policies and encoding strategies.
 13. `sensor.py`: Represents the simulated sensor.
 14. `server.py`: Contains the simulated server.
+15. `serialize_dataset.py`: Converts a dataset into a C header file for deployment onto a microcontroller (MCU).
-15. `serialize_policy`: Converts a policy to a C header file for deployment onto a microcontroller (MCU).
+16. `serialize_policy`: Converts a policy to a C header file for deployment onto a MCU.
-16. `simulator.py`: The simulator entry point.
+17. `simulator.py`: The simulator entry point.

 ## Simulator
 The simulator framework executes sub-sampling policies standard machines by representing sensors and servers as independent processes.
 This framework is written entirely in Python 3 and runs on pre-collected datasets.